-Beginning Fall 2016, the Bachelor of Science in Kinesiology and Health degree with a major in Exercise Science will be a restricted program.
+Beginning with the 2016-2018 catalog, the Bachelor of Science in Kinesiology and Health degree with a major in Exercise Science will be a restricted program.

 Students interested in the program must complete required prerequisite courses and apply to the program by the following deadlines: May 1 for Fall entry or December 1 for Spring entry; There is a two time application limit for this program.
-Applications may be picked up in Bellmont Hall (BEL) Room 1005 or Sanchez (SZB) 216.
+Applications may be picked up in Bellmont Hall (BEL) Room 1005 or Sanchez (SZB) 216 or downloaded at the link below.
 Any questions regarding deadlines, applications, or prerequisite courses should be directed to an Advisor in BEL 1005 or SZB 216.

 The following criteria are the minimum requirements for consideration for admission into the program and do not guarantee admission: